SamuelSwartzberg/flashcardifying_text_temp/inf.md

 any field specifier that allows multiple choices takes these choices as a `choices` array

 using espanso, I've created an expansion that uses `!!!` to run an arbitrary shell command and insert the results

+###### caveats

+espanso does not source any of the usual files and so doesn't get any environment variables. espanso also doesn't seem to set any LANG or LC variables, which may cause some issues.

 #### jobs